spxbhuhb/z2-service/README.md

 ### Service Providers

 On the server side you need a service provider that does whatever this service should do.
-You also have to register this provider, so the server knows that it's there (details in the transports section).

 ```kotlin
 class HelloServiceProvider : HelloService, ServiceProvider {